SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSPhoneListAgent/GetFavoritesPhones.md

 so.topic: reference
 ---

+# NSPhoneListItem[] GetFavoritesPhones()

 Returns an array of phone list items with the Contacts in the users favorites dropdown list.

 **Returns:** NSPhoneListItem[]